r-Techsupport/rTS_Wiki/docs/recommendations/av.md

 ---

 # Antivirus and Malware tools
+{: .info .info-icon }

-**For information about how to clean malware from your computer, or prevent it in the future, see [this](https://rtech.support/books/safety-and-security/page/malware-guide) malware guide**
+> **For information about how to clean malware from your computer, or prevent it in the future, see [this](https://rtech.support/books/safety-and-security/page/malware-guide) malware guide**

 ## Definitions